Archive for March, 2010

 Crackpot “Artist” Rewrites History At Mvsevm

-Someone sold the mvsevm a ball of sticks, called it art and left it in the garden.
+Someone sold the Mvsevm a ball of sticks, called it art and left it in the garden.
 Looks like a giant dung beetle left it’s namesake in the garden.

 The jewel in the crown of the Pacific Grove Museum of Natural History’s redesigned Native Plant Garden is a “spirit nest” created by Big Sur artist Jayson Fann.
 On Monday, March 29 a crew with a crane brought the spirit nest to be placed in the garden where it will be available for the public to view, and to dream in.